Nicolas Turner FPRIA LMPRIA

 With art and design in his blood, Nathaniel loves to create visual strategies that work – he combines his purist creative side with true business acumen, and in the process delivers exceptional creative solutions tied to business objectives.

-Alisa is our Office Manager and Accounts guru.
-With up-to-date skills in MYOB accounting software, Alisa has 10 years experience in accounts receivable, processing and payment of staff payroll and superannuation, customer invoices, cash handling and EFTPOS transactions.
-Alisa also handles bank statement reconciliations, inventory and stock adjustments and prepares our monthly reports.
+Alisa is our Office Manager and accounts guru.
+With up-to-date skills in MYOB accounting software, Alisa has 15 years experience in accounts receivable/payable, processing and payment of staff payroll and superannuation, customer invoices, cash handling and EFTPOS transactions.
+Also, and perhaps most importantly, she is the first point of contact for Corporate Communications’ clients and suppliers, manages the office inventory and is integral to the smooth running of the day-to-day activities of the practice.

-Her previous positions have included accounts supervisor, accounts officer, bookkeeping and management consultant as well as a number of roles in administration.
+Her previous positions have included accounts supervisor, accounts officer, bookkeeping and management consultant, as well as various administrative roles.

 Design and Media Consultant